tizonia/docker-tizonia/README.md

 ### Step 2)

-Too adjust the device being used for output, bring up a list of possible output devices and select one as the default sink:
+To choose the device being used for output, bring up a list of possible output devices and select one as the default sink:

 ```bash